STORIES OF HOPE

 Several IWC volunteers are helping refugees learn how to speak English.
 For a refugee to thrive and reach the full potential of life in America, they must learn English.
 It improves job placement, personal confidence, mobility, and general understanding.
 However, the greatest benefit of understanding and speaking good English is being able to avoid being taken advantage of by dishonest individuals.
 Every refugee smiles more when they feel understood and are able to understand.

-I could go on, but if you’ve read this far you are probably beginning to wonder when this email is going to end.
-The important thing to remember: None of this could have been possible if Grace Bible Church had not answered God’s call to start the IWC.
+None of this could have been possible if Grace Bible Church had not answered God’s call to start the IWC.

 Here are two things you can do: